tranchis/TelloSwift/README.md

 ## How to test

-There are still not enough tests to use this framework reliable. *Please use at your own risk.*
+There are still not enough tests to be confident that this framework can be used reliably. *Please use at your own risk.*

 If you want to do a quick test, run the playground at `TelloSwiftFrameworkTests/TakeoffExample.playground`.